A little bit of History , and the story of Biltong.

-Biltong , is a variety of air cured meat treats that originate from Southern Africa , and are traditionally prepared for humans.
+Biltong , is a variety of air cured meat treats that originate from Southern Africa , and traditionally prepared for humans.

-The word biltong comes from the Dutch bil (“rump”) and tong (“strip” or “tongue”) it is typically made from premium quality, raw fillets of meat cut in strips following the grain of the muscle meat, hung to air dry naturally to preserve.
+The word biltong comes from the Dutch bil (“rump”) and tong (“strip” or “tongue”) , and it is typically made from premium quality, raw fillets of meat which are cut into strips following the grain of the muscle meat, hung to air dry naturally to preserve.

 So now you’ve been introduced … come find out a little bit more!

 If you’ve never heard of the word Biltong , you may well know the word “Jerky”, but the only connection biltong actually has to beef jerky is that they are both dried meats.

-Firstly, it’s the unique marinating process.
-ByBenji Biltong is marinated for 24 hours in our blend of herbs to take on and intensify the aroma and flavour.
-It’s this full on hit of taste sensation that gives your dogs taste buds a whole new experience.
+Firstly, take the unique marinating process.
+ByBenji Biltong is marinated for 24 hours in our blend of herbs to infuse and intensify the aroma and flavour.
+It’s this full on hit of taste sensation that gives your dogs a whole new treat experience.
 Then there’s the quality of ingredients, every piece made from nothing but pure silverside of beef, so when you combine all this, you start to get a feel as to why our biltong rises above any other beef treat !

 We are proudly the UK’s first DEFRA approved manufacture of pet friendly Biltong.
 It’s important to say that Biltong made for the Human market is cured with far too much salt that is wise for any dogs digestion.
 Our solution is a unique and pioneering collection of products for the waiting pet world!

 There are many beef treat impostors on the pet treat market , professing to be “Biltong”, so beware, if it’s labelled as dehydrated, oven baked, or produced with direct heat it certainly isn’t the real thing!

 What’s the origin of Biltong?